AtlasZ98/accessiblePDF/README.md

 - See if we need to shift our focus to user interface and image tagging or stay to crack multiple-files-tagging issues.
 - Think of how to stand out among competitors and make our sponsor satisfied at the same time.
 - Finish reading all the new information and resources.

+### Week of 02/20/2021 - 02/26/2021
+**Things Done:**
+- Meeting with Dr. Short.
+Received update on her meeting with Adobe.
+- Tried RoboBraile which works very well.

+**Difficulties and Failures:**
+- RoboBraile seems to have our project's functionality but better.
+We need to change our plan to do something meaningful, like integrating their convertion tool to our web application which will have better front end built around producing PDFs.
+- Adobe documentation is not very readable.
+Adobe SDK APIs are not easy to use.
+- RoboBraile still doesn't handle math equations.

+**Things Planned:**
+- Explore the Adobe APIs for accessiblity.
+- Reach out to RoboBraile to see if they are willing to share their convertion method (code/tool) for acessible PDF.
+- Explore the possiblity to convert math equations.